Skip to content

 Successful qualitative research hinges on the accuracy of your data.
 This can be harder to achieve than with quantitative research.
 It’s easy to lose important facts and meaning as you transition qualitative data from the source to your published content.
 This makes transcription a vital tool in maintaining integrity and relaying information in an unbiased way that’s useful for readers and adds appropriate context to the journal or study.

 Accurate transcription begins early in the interview process, even before you start interviewing.
+Here are the steps to transcribing a qualitative interview.

 1. Collect Feedback for Qualitative Research

 There are dozens of ways to gather qualitative data.
-Recording and accurately transcribing interviews is among the best methods to avoid inaccuracies and data loss.
-A recording is a highly successful method for customer interviews and focus groups.
-It allows respondents the freedom to be open in how they respond.
+Recording and accurately transcribing interviews is among the best methods to avoid inaccuracies and data loss, and researchers should consider this approach over simply taking notes firsthand.

 2. Organize Your Research Recordings